GPS Tracker Installation: OBD2 and Hardwired Setup - Traxelio

 Basic tools: screwdriver, wire strippers, electrical tape (for hardwired)

-Vehicle parked in a safe, well-lit area with ignition off
+Vehicle parked in a clear, well-lit area with ignition off

 Vehicle manual to locate OBD2 port or fuse box